neloe/EasyZMQ-Cpp/README.md

 ```
 This now works: `sendsock << zmqcpp::Message(4)`.
 More complex message types can be created by inheriting from the base message type; these messages can handle special protocol messages, etc.

+NOTE: If you do anything involving the getsockopt function or raw_sock(), you must connect to all endpoints first and then call the _conn() member function to force socket creation.
+While unfortunate, this allows pooling of connections to a set of endpoints.